ALvee-611/Alvee-611.github.io/_portfolio/Regression_model.md

 These intervals are where we will find its corresponding variables 95% of the time.

-## Average partial effects:
+### Average partial effects:

 average partial effect of youngkids on hours is $\beta_1+2\beta_2\overline{youngkids}$

 The average hours worked by the woman with a kid yonger than 6 and the same level of education, hhours,age and hwage is 857.0461 hours less, when their initial number of young kids is equal to the sample average.

-The true APE is between -1247.563 and -466.529 95% of the time.
+95% of the time the true APE is between -1247.563 and -466.529

+Hypothesis Testing
+---
-## Does having children less than 6 have the same effect as having children between ages 6 and 18?
+### Does having children less than 6 have the same effect as having children between ages 6 and 18?

 The model is: